Charles L. Grant: Personal life

 Grant's first wife is Debbie Voss, with whom he had two children, Ian Matthew and Emily Kathryn.
 Ian has two sons Payton and Logan; Emily has three children, sons Aaron and William, and daughter, Ella.
 In February, 1982, Grant married writer and editor Kathryn Ptacek.

 Death

 Suffering ill health in his later years, Grant died on September 15, 2006, from a heart attack.

 Critical reception

 Stephen King expressed admiration for Grant's work, stating that Grant was "One of the premier horror writers of his or any generation".
 This quote was usually placed on the front of Grant's books.
 Discussing Grant's fiction, Jess Nevins said that "Grant excelled at building foreboding atmosphere and mounting dramatic tension, at characterization and pacing."
-The The Encyclopedia of Fantasy wrote that Grant crafted "subtle, atmospheric works that eschew overt violence in favour of the powerful terrors of the imagination" and that "his careful utilization of language and manipulation of mood" is perhaps best displayed in shorter works.
+The Encyclopedia of Fantasy wrote that Grant crafted "subtle, atmospheric works that eschew overt violence in favour of the powerful terrors of the imagination" and that "his careful utilization of language and manipulation of mood" is perhaps best displayed in shorter works.